zmbhou/MLPL/README.md

 ## 3. Generating proxy annotations on attention maps:
 By running the code GTgeneration/CRFrefinementforGT.m, you can generate the proxy annotations on MLPL.

+## 4. Retraining the network with proxy annotations:
+By running Training code in the 2nd stage/main.py, the segmentation network will be optimized by the proxy annotations.